Children's cancer tests

 Urine and kidney tests

-A sample of urine may be taken and checked to see how your child is responding to treatment, to look for infection or see if there are any problems due to treatment.
+A sample of urine may be taken and checked to see how your child is responding to treatment, to look for infection or to see if there are any problems due to treatment.

 - GFR (glomerular filtration rate)